How to Get a Business Loan with Bad Credit

 1. Research Credit Score Requirements

-In the preliminary stages, do research on which lenders supply loans for small business owners with bad credit.
+In the preliminary stages, conduct research and determine which lenders provide loans for small business owners with bad credit.
 This will be especially important if your credit score is under 500.
-Some lenders are relatively lenient on this, but a less-than 500 credit score may make a lender apprehensive about working with you.
+Some lenders are relatively lenient on this, but if your score is less-than 500, it may make a lender apprehensive about working with you.

 Don’t waste your time applying with a lender if you don’t meet their credit score requirements.
-Instead, focus on ways to build business credit, and apply at a later date.
+Instead, focus on ways to build business credit, and apply for a business loan once your score has improved.
 If you’re in a crunch and need additional working capital as soon as possible, try and find a lender with a lower credit score minimum.

 2. Have a Clear Business Plan

-When applying for small business loans with a low credit score, it will be helpful to have an organized business plan that you can share with the lender.
-They will appreciate your plan for growth, especially if it is evident that you’re following through with it.
+When applying for small business loans with a low credit score, it will be helpful to have an organized business plan that you can share with your lender.
+This will likely be helpful in convincing them that you can handle repaying a loan.
 Be ready to share your monthly sales amount, and hopefully you’ll be able to show improvement in your business’s finances.
-Even if your credit score isn’t stellar, a lender may be more apt to work with you if they can see an upwards growth trajectory.
+Even if your credit score isn’t stellar, a lender may be more apt to work with you if they can see that your finances are on an upwards growth trajectory.

 3. Be Prepared to Receive a Higher Rate

 When applying for working capital from a lender, you’ll need to consider the rate they are providing you with.
 If your business has a low credit score, it may result in you receiving a higher rate than a business with an above average credit score.
-This is because the lender will likely assess you as a higher risk customer; so think about whether or not your business will be able to responsibly pay back the amount.
+This is because the lender will likely assess you as a higher risk customer; so, consider whether your business will be able to responsibly pay back the amount.

 4. Build Business Credit